Anthropology: what is anthropology?

 Course Code: HA004

 What is the course about?

-The course introduces basic anthropological approaches, methods and a selection of topics drawn from the discipline’s interest areas.
+The online course introduces basic anthropological approaches, methods and a selection of topics drawn from the discipline’s interest areas.

 Max Carocci has been working at the intersection between anthropology, art and museums since 2002.
 He conducted fieldwork among Native North Americans and continues to work with them on issues of art and museums.
 He has taught and programmed courses for a variety of Universities and colleges including Birkbeck College (Art history, Museum cultures), UCL Department of Anthropology, Chelsea College’s MA Museum and Curating, the American University Richmond.
 He is currently lecturing on Art, Anthropology, Museums and Globalisation at Goldsmiths College (2018-ongoing) in the Department of Anthropology.